medelman17/tn-justice-bus/memory-bank/activeContext.md

 - Next.js 15's routing features (especially Error Handling, Loading States, and Intercepting Routes) align well with our offline-first requirements and could enhance the user experience in low-connectivity environments.
 - Next.js 15 changes page component props from synchronous to Promise-based, which would require updating all existing page components during migration.

-_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, and researching Next.js 15 routing features._
+_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, implementing the user dashboard interface with profile and case management, creating a responsive home page, and researching Next.js 15 routing features._